jakesock/crypto-track/README.md

 - [ ] Show "Portfolio empty, add crypto" message and link to Explore page when no saved coins
 - [ ] Add ability to filter based on current market price, A-Z, Z-A, amount owned, or filter by search term
 - [ ] Add ability to edit amount owned
-- [ ] Show amount owned and current value in preferred currency
 - [x] Add ability to delete
 - [x] Style delete button
-- [ ] Add "top 3" list which, when populated, become the 3 displayed on the home page
-- [ ] Add switch to go from general tracking to top 3 favorites

 #### Coin Detail: